LaunchPadCS/BackendGuides/node_5.md

 In our example, when a user visits the `/` url we want express to run the function we provided.
 Express will automatically set the `request` and `response` parameters in this function, so we can use those if we need to.
 In this example we use `response.send()` to send data back to the user.

 >Note that you can only call response.send() once.
 After it's been sent, the connection is closed and no more information can be passed.
-If you call it a second time in the same handler method, an error will be thrown.
+If you call it a second time in the same handler function, an error will be thrown.

 Finally, we use `listen()` to express we're ready to start up the server.
 This function takes a port number as it's argument.
 If you're not familiar with ports, the basic idea is that they're like lanes on the internet highway to your computer.
 Only one program can use each port at a time.
 We ask it to run on port 8080 in this example, but you can use any port that isn't already being used on your laptop.